wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

    endif

 .. warning::
    You are free to add whatever entry you wish in the library's Kconfig file, but each entry **must be named with the library Kconfig prefix**.
-This avoid any collision or errors.
-It also helps when grep'ing in the generated .config file
+This avoids any collision or errors.
+This also helps when grep'ing in the generated .config file

 Integrating your library to the Tataouine SDK
 """""""""""""""""""""""""""""""""""""""""""""